 What is Mastering Number?

 Mastering Number is a large-scale nationwide programme for teachers of pupils in FS2, Year 1 and Year 2, which is designed to help children embed good number sense.
-Mastering Number is a new programme offered in 2021/22 by the National Centre for Excellence in the Teaching of Mathematics (NCETM) and the Maths Hubs Network.
+Mastering Number was a new programme offered in 2021 2022 by the National Centre for Excellence in the Teaching of Mathematics (NCETM) and the Maths Hubs Network.
 It aims to develop solid number sense, including fluency and flexibility with number facts, which will have a lasting impact on future learning for all children.
 It also involves high quality professional development for teachers.

 What is involved?